-Old Sturbridge Village is a 200-acre time machine that transports visitors to the early 1800s.
-Within moments of setting foot inside the complex of historic buildings populated with authentically costumed "interpreters," you can't help but feel immersed in yesteryear.
-Old Sturbridge Village is the Northeast's largest living history museum, a place where the routines and rituals of a 19th-century New England community play out day after day, season after season.
+Old Sturbridge Village in Sturbridge, Massachusetts, is a 200-acre time machine that transports visitors a New England town in the early 1800s.
+Within moments of setting foot inside the complex of historic buildings populated with interpreters in 19th-century attire, you can't help but feel immersed in yesteryear.
+The Northeast's largest outdoor history museum, Old Sturbridge Village displays the routines and rituals of a past community day after day, season after season.